 In 1981 I co-edited, with my PhD supervisor S.C.
 Humphreys, Mortality and Immortality: the anthropology and archaeology of death (Academic Press).
 My interest in death has continued, and I've also worked on the role of the doctor at the deathbed in classical antiquity; a preliminary study, comparing classical and early modern deathbeds, has been published in Dutch.

-In October 2009, I recorded 'Myth and Reason', part of the audio material for the module A330 Myth in the Greek and Roman Worlds.
-Since I arrived at the OU I have been chair of A219 Exploring the Ancient World, and I am currently chairing the foundation module of the online MA in Classical Studies launched in 2014 (A863), for which I wrote most of Block 1 on 'How we know what we know'.
+I have taught at an unusually wide range of HE institutions, from Oxbridge to a former teacher-training institution, in both History and Classics departments.
+My main teaching work at the OU was chairing the foundation module of the online MA in Classical Studies (A863), for which I wrote most of Block 1 on 'How we know what we know' and contributed sections to the subject module on the ancient body.
+I also wrote a unit on greensickness and melancholy for the module on early modern history, A223, which went live in October 2016.
 Some reflections on teaching gender appear in the 2011 CUCD Bulletin.
-I have co-written (with Patty Baker and Laurence Totelin) a chapter on teaching challenging topics in ancient medicine in the 2014 volume From Abortion to Pederasty, edited by Fiona McHardy and Nancy Rabinowitz.
+I also co-wrote (with Patty Baker and Laurence Totelin) a chapter on teaching challenging topics in ancient medicine in the 2014 volume From Abortion to Pederasty, edited by Fiona McHardy and Nancy Rabinowitz, and with the same collaborators wrote a MOOC on Health and Well-being in the Ancient World.

 When I arrived at the OU, I was interested to find that my predecessor Professor Lorna Hardwick had attended the same secondary school; we wrote about our experiences of being taught about the ancient world in From Sutton High School to the Open University.

-I am Visiting Professor at the Peninsula Medical School in Truro, where I teach an SSU module on the history of dissection.
-I greatly enjoy the interchange with 'real' medical students, helping them to develop a historical perspective to their practice.
-My topic is particularly relevant because human dissection does not form part of the curriculum there.
+I have worked as a Visiting Professor at the Peninsula Medical School in Truro, where I taught a fourth-year SSU module on the history of dissection.
+I greatly enjoyed the interchange with 'real' medical students, helping them to develop a historical perspective to their practice.
+My topic was particularly relevant because human dissection did not form part of the curriculum there.
 I also work with the De Partu history of childbirth network.

-In 2012 I co-organised a conference bringing together people from many disciplines, including midwives, to discuss narrative and birthing.
-I have published on the history of pain, drawing on comparative studies of modern sufferers from chronic pain.
+I'm always interested in projects which bring together different disciplines, particularly those linking health professionals to historians.
+I was a member of the steering group of the AHRC-funded network on 'Risk in childbirth', linking midwives, obstetricians and historians of different periods to explore how risk has been assessed and understood over time.
+In 2012 I co-organised a conference bringing together people from many subject backgrounds, including midwives, to discuss narrative and birthing.
+I have published on the history of pain, drawing on comparative studies of modern sufferers from chronic pain, which led to invitations to speak at a local hospice.
 For the impact of classical studies on improving the understanding of patients’ needs, see my short film on the healing power of Greek and Roman tales and my 2014 piece in The Lancet.
+I wrote a piece on Agnodice, the 'first midwife', for the February 2015 issue of The Practising Midwife and have since written several other 'Last Word' features for this journal.

 Podcast of 'In Our Time' episode on Galen, with Caroline Petit and Vivian Nutton, October 2013.